 Before you read: This article is part of a larger series that builds upon itself from the foundation up, with each study building on the last.
 If something in this article does not make sense to you or if you believe it to be incorrect, please ensure you have read the entire series before passing final judgment.
 Also, be sure to visit this page’s FAQ And Objections Page

-The second covenant was made with Abraham.
+The next covenant after that was made with Abraham.

 A Covenant of Resurrection and Eternal Life

-Genesis 17:3-5
+Genesis 17:3-8

 3 And Abram fell on his face: and God talked with him, saying, 4 As for me, behold, my covenant is with thee, and thou shalt be a father of many nations.
 5 Neither shall thy name any more be called Abram, but thy name shall be Abraham; for a father of many nations have I made thee.
 6 And I will make thee exceeding fruitful, and I will make nations of thee, and kings shall come out of thee.
 7 And I will establish my covenant between me and thee and thy seed after thee in their generations for an everlasting covenant, to be a God unto thee, and to thy seed after thee.
 8 And I will give unto thee, and to thy seed after thee, the land wherein thou art a stranger, all the land of Canaan, for an everlasting possession; and I will be their God.